Alexander Schmemann: Career

 Teaching generations of future clergy at St. Vladimir's, Schmemann was active in the establishment of the Orthodox Church in America.
-From beginnings related to colonial Russian missionaries in Alaska, it had expanded through the 20th century to incorporate new immigrant Orthodox populations from Greece and southeastern Europe.
+From its beginnings related to colonial Russian missionaries in Alaska, it had expanded through the 20th century to incorporate new immigrant Orthodox populations from Greece and southeastern Europe.
 By the mid-20th century, it was known as the Russian Orthodox Greek Catholic Orthodox Church, reflecting these congregations.
-In 1970 the OCA was granted autocephaly by the Russian Orthodox Church.
-The Churches of Constantinople, Antioch and most of the remaining Orthodox churches remained in communion with the OCA, but did not recognize it as autocephalous, saying it was not a unified church.
+In 1970, the OCA was granted autocephaly by the Russian Orthodox Church.
+The Churches of Constantinople, Antioch, and most of the remaining Orthodox churches remained in communion with the OCA, but did not recognize it as autocephalous, saying it was not a unified church.

-Since 1970 the OCA has become largely an American church: Metropolitan Theodosius was the first American-born primate of the church, serving from 1974 to his retirement in 2002.
-By that time, the church had 900,000 members in 725 parishes, and in many churches, the services are in English.
+Since 1970, the OCA has become largely an American church: Metropolitan Theodosius was the first American-born primate of the church, serving from 1974 to his retirement in 2002.
+By that time, the church had 900,000 members in 725 parishes, and in many churches, the services were in English.
 The original Metropolia had ten dioceses, and there were also dioceses for Bulgarian, Romanian, and Albanian congregations.
 There are also several parishes in Mexico, organized as what is known as the Exarchate of Mexico.

 Thousands of Schmemann's Russian-language sermons were broadcast into the Soviet Union on Radio Liberty over a period of 30 years.
 He gained a broad following of listeners across the Soviet Union, although the government tried to block these broadcasts.
 Among them was the writer Aleksandr Solzhenitsyn; the two men became friends after Solzhenitsyn immigrated to the West.

 At the time of his death, Schmemann was the dean of the Saint Vladimir's Orthodox Theological Seminary, a position he had held since 1962.
 Schmemann died of cancer in 1983 in Crestwood, New York, where the seminary was located in Westchester County just north of the city.

 Works

-Fr Schmemann published many books and articles, some directed at general readers.
+Fr.
+Schmemann published many books and articles, some directed at general readers.
 For the Life of the World, a popular volume on Christian faith as reflected in liturgy, has been translated into eleven languages.
-Originally prepared as study guide for the National Student Christian Federation in 1963, it was published anonymously by the underground samizdat in the Soviet Union.
+Originally prepared as a study guide for the National Student Christian Federation in 1963, it was published anonymously by the underground samizdat in the Soviet Union.

 The Eucharist was finished just before Schmemann's death.
 This and several collections of his writings were published posthumously.